ldodds-dev/Amani-Support/README.md

-# AMANI Support
+# ΛMΛNI Support

-**Private by Default.
-Intelligent by Choice.**

-Welcome to the official public support hub for **AMANI**, a privacy-focused browser and search experience currently in active Beta development.
+Welcome to the official public support hub for **ΛMΛNI**, browser and search platform.

-Use this repository to report bugs, request improvements, document compatibility problems, and get help with AMANI on macOS, Windows, Linux, and the web.
+Use this repository to report bugs, request improvements, document compatibility problems, and get help with ΛMΛNI on macOS, Windows, Linux, and the web.

 > [!IMPORTANT]
-> AMANI is Beta software.
+> ΛMΛNI is Beta software.
 Features, interfaces, compatibility, and system requirements may change as the product develops.

 ## Quick links